What our clients are saying:

 3. Increase Staff

 One of the most common functions of a business line of credit is covering payroll.
 Manufacturing companies are constantly expanding their teams.
-In addition to increasing manpower on the factory floor, they must seek new salespeople and marketers to attract new customers.
+In addition to increasing the workforce on the factory floor, they must seek new salespeople and marketers to attract new customers.
 Unlike other industries, virtually every new employee of a manufacturing company is hired to increase efficiency or productivity in a relatively short period of time.
 A business line of credit is designed for short-term investments.
-So, until they begin to finance themselves, you can use a business line of credit to cover compensation for your new employees.
+So, until they begin to finance themselves, you can use a business line of credit to cover your new employees’ compensation.

 4. Seasonal Changes In Demand